The future of the help desk lies in personalization and automation.

 The help desk or service desk once consisted of a single man or woman, a telephone, and a list of blanket statements that generally didn’t answer your question.
 In today’s interconnected smartphone world, the help desk is becoming increasingly personalized and much nicer to deal with.
 Thanks to big data analytics, the modern help desk has access to a far greater wealth of data both on their own product and your customer history specifically.

 As time goes on and our artificial intelligence technology develops, you can expect it to play a greater role in help desks.
-Now I know, AI helpers and chatbots have a pretty shoddy reputation as customer service reps, but, the customer service bot of the (near) future should be indistinguishable from a human representative. -with the bonus of remembering every detail of every transaction and help call you’ve ever made.
+Now I know, AI helpers and chatbots have a pretty shoddy reputation as customer service reps, but, the customer service bot of the (near) future should be indistinguishable from a human representative.
+Plus it comes with the bonus of remembering every detail of every transaction and help call you’ve ever made.

 For more on that and what else we can expect in the years to come, we asked a group of industry experts…

 Nick Francis, CEO & Co-founder of Help Scout

 “As customer support tools get smarter, self-service is going to become a lot more relevant, helpful and powerful.
 In most companies, this means many support professionals will spend more of their time doing proactive, success-oriented activities.

 When customers do end up talking with someone, the support team will have everything they need to be helpful in a personalized way: account information, recent in-app activity, and probably a video of the most recent session where the customer ran into trouble.
 In addition, teams will get assistance from AI-powered suggestions, making it quicker than ever to provide a great experience.”

 Carrie Chitsey Wells, Co-founder & COO of One Touch Brands

 “The future of the help desk revolves around the consumer wanting everything at their fingertips.
 The ability for a company to see what the customer is seeing through live video chat, saves the consumer and company time and money.”